Close Menu

 • (iv) You have trouble seeing or hearing;

-The law requires the SSA to look at all of your exertional and non-exertional impairments to determine your RFC.
+The law requires the SSA to look at all of your impairments to determine your RFC.
 Non-exertional limits can occur with breathing problems, such as asthma and COPD.
 Find out about asthma SSD benefits.
-Likewise, find out about COPD SSD benefits.
+Likewise, learn about COPD SSD benefits.

 MENTAL RESIDUAL FUNCTIONAL CAPACITY